davidmorrill/file_browser/README.md

 - **host**: The host name or IP address to use.
 - **port**: The TCP port to use.
+- **expiration**: How long, in minutes, content search results are cached.
 - **types**: The list of text file extensions to serve.
 - **roots**: The list of root directories to serve.
 More than one directory can be specified.
 If multiple root directories are specified, they appear under